Project Manager

 Schedule optimization

-AI handles resource and timeline planning
+AI agents handle multi-constraint resource and timeline planning with real-time adjustments

 Status reporting

-AI generates reports from project data
+AI generates natural-language status reports from project data, tickets, and communications

 Meeting scheduling